 Questions for you:

-Overall thoughts/Would I come back?
+Overall thoughts/would I come back?

 Questions for you:

-What is your favorite type of cheese?
+What are your favorite flavors of cake?